stefanscript/blog/posts/usestate-from-props-gotcha.md

 resolve, the value of the prop was `undefined`.
 Few moments later the "real value" was received, lets say 60000ms (1 minute).
 At this point I expected the countdown to show 1 minute, but this didn't happen.
-See if you spot why.
+See if you can spot why.
 .
 .
 .